NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 ### Bugs Fixed Since Last Release
 * __Section 508 Accessibility__:
     * Aria labels have been added to the tables in Set Operations. <!--PEAR-1936-->
-    * The Venn diagrams in __Set Operations__ and __Cohort Comparison__ now have the appropriate alt text and roles <!--PEAR-1936-->
+    * The Venn diagrams in __Set Operations__ and __Cohort Comparison__ now have the appropriate alt text and roles. <!--PEAR-1936-->
     * The Venn diagram button in __Cohort Comparison__ has been updated with both an aria label and an informative label. <!--PEAR-1936-->
-    * The statistics table and its TSV in __Clinical Data Analysis__ now contain data for Q1 and Q3. <!--PEAR-1935-->
+    * The statistics table and its TSV for Box and QQ plots in __Clinical Data Analysis__ now contain data for Q1 and Q3. <!--PEAR-1935-->
     * Alt text has been added to both the Box plot and the QQ plot in __Clinical Data Analysis__. <!--PEAR-1935-->
     * Responsiveness for the header, footer, home page, and also the Projects and Repository tools has been improved so that these areas are accessible at a 200% zoom level. <!--PEAR-1925/1912-->
 * __Cases Table__:
-    * The downloaded TSV now contain the expected tabs. <!--PEAR-1947-->
+    * The downloaded TSV now contains the expected tabs. <!--PEAR-1947-->
     * The correct number of annotations will now be displayed for each case. <!--PEAR-1965-->
     * The Customize Columns options are no longer cut off at the bottom. <!--PEAR-1997-->
-    * Search now correctly displays results even if the same search input is removed and then reapplied quickly <!--PEAR-1740-->
+    * Search now correctly displays results even if the same search input is removed and then reapplied quickly. <!--PEAR-1740-->
 * __Cohorts__:
-    * Cohorts containing FM-AD cases will now update correctly when users with dbGaP access to FM-AD (phs001179) log in or out <!--SV-2389-->
+    * Cohorts containing FM-AD cases will now update correctly when users with dbGaP access to FM-AD (phs001179) log in or out. <!--SV-2389-->
     * Cohorts created based on CNV losses or gains will now have the correct composition when filtered by additional mutated genes. <!--PEAR-1597-->
 * __Cohort Builder__:
     * The buckets for Age At Index will no longer display incorrect ranges and counts. <!--PEAR-1964-->